alazraq/taxitime_group2/README.md

 # Taxi-time prediction - Group 2

 Welcome to the repository hosting the code of group 2 for the Eleven Data Challenge on Taxi-time prediction.

+## Repository structure

+We splited our our into notebooks and python files.
+The python files contain all the preprocessing and the modeling while the notebooks were used for experimentation and contain exploratory data analysis and interpretability related code and visuals.
 You will find below the structure of our repo to walk you through the code and a general case description containing additional info about the case itself.

-## Repository structure

 ### ``main.py``

 The gateway to our code is the main.py file.
-It takes one command line argument ``--dataset_loaded`` indicating if the preprocessed dataset is available.
+It takes one command line argument ``--dataset_loaded`` indicating if the preprocessed train and test datasets are available.
 If this flag is up, we import the packages, skip the preprocessing steps and go directly to step number 6 below.
 Otherwise we do the following in main.py:

 1. Importing the necessary packages
-2. Loading the datasets and creating preprocessing pipelines
-3. Launching the Preprocessing pipelines and obtaining clean datasets
+2. Launching the Preprocessing pipelines, obtaining clean datasets and combining the datasets
-4. Combining the datasets
-5. Cleaning the resulting dataset
-6. Splitting into training and validation datasets
+3. Splitting into training and validation datasets
-7. Models definition, hyperparameter tuning and metrics
+4. Models definition

 ### Preprocessing folder

-We perform all our preprocessing using
+We perform all our preprocessing using classes defined in the preprocessing folder:
+- **preprocessing.py:** This file contains definitions of the preprocessing piplines for each dataset.
+- **data_imputer.py:** This file contains the imputers for each pipeline whose job is to clean already existing features and apply modifications to them.
+- **data_augmenter.py:** This file contains the augmenters whose job is to build new features into our datasets.
+- **data_encoder.py:** This file is used to encode the features that require encoding.

 ### Modeling folder
+Each file in this folder contains a class defining one of the models we used.
+Hyperparameter tuning was done either one Dataiku DSS or a seperate notebook.

 ### Utils folder
+Utility methods to be used by the preprocessing pipelines and metrics for our models.

 ## Case description